mole99/greyhound-ihp/README.md

 make zip
 ```

-And with this Greyhound is ready for tapeout.
+And with this, Greyhound is ready for tapeout.

 ## Acknowledgements

-Greyhound was created as part of my master's thesis at Graz University of Technology.
+The first revision of Greyhound was created as part of my master's thesis at Graz University of Technology.

 I would like to thank my supervisors Tobias Scheipel and Meinhard Kissich.